• Skip to primary navigation

 Minnestima Lakes via Larch Valley Trail

-*Note, starting in 2023, you will need to reserve a shuttle to Moraine Lake.
+*Note that you will need to reserve a shuttle to Moraine Lake.

 If you’ve woken up at 5:00 am to see Moraine Lake but crave a hike with a bit more challenge than the rockpile, Larch Valley is the way to go.
 The Larch Valley hike begins lakeside, just to the right of the lake as you approach, but quickly ascends.
 The valley is full of wildflowers in the summer, and in autumn, the larches turn to golden torches.
 This is definitely the most popular and best time for this hike.